fnordoglargh/metametalmapper/README.md

 ### Neo4j

 Data is stored in a [Neo4j database](https://neo4j.com/product/).
 Download and install the [desktop version](https://neo4j.com/download/).
+Fire it up and create a database.
+The credentials need to go into `settings.py`.

 ### Library Hack